Italy Heaven: Plan your dream holiday in Italy

 La Zucca

 My favourite restaurant in Venice, this little place is cosy, friendly and serves excellent and original dishes.
-The little wood-walled interior is decorated with pumpkin-related artworks (zucca means pumpkin), and looks out over a small canal and a pretty bridge.
+The wood-walled interior is decorated with pumpkin-related artworks (zucca means pumpkin), and looks out over a small canal and a pretty bridge.
 In summer there are three or four tables outside on a lane.
 A good choice for vegetarians, La Zucca has a much more interesting menu than other Venetian restaurants.
-The menu changes, but usually includes delicious dishes like pasta with gorgonzola and pine nuts and squishy vegetable flans.
+The menu changes, but usually includes delicious dishes like tagliatelle with gorgonzola and pine nuts and squishy vegetable flans.
 Leave room for a dessert as these are very special.
-Take a dictionary to help with the menus.
+Take a dictionary to help with the menus, or ask the staff to translate.

 Closed Sundays.
 Address: Santa Croce 1762.
 Between Campo San Giacomo dell'Orio and the San Stae vaporetto stop.
 Telephone: 041 5241570.
 Website: www.lazucca.it.
 It's always best to book as this is a small but popular place.